 Pay your tab at 4:45 PM.

 Check out our Events page for upcoming group hangs.
-We follow these rules every time.
+We live by these rules because they work.

 Conclusion